Derrick Etienne (footballer, born 1974)

 Derrick Etienne (born 11 August 1974) is a Haitian former professional footballer.

 Career

-Etienne played for the Richmond Kickers and Long Island Rough Riders. and internationally for the Haitian National Team.
+Etienne played for the Richmond Kickers and Long Island Rough Riders.
 While with the Rough Riders, Etienne helped lead the club to a 1st place finish in the Atlantic Division and the D-3 Pro League National Championship in 2002.
 In the championship game against the Wilmington Hammerheads, the Rough Riders held a 1–1 tie until the 82nd minute, when Etienne scored the winning goal.
 In 2003 Etienne was named to the USL All League Team.

 While with the Haitian National Team, he made appearances in various competitions, including the Gold Cup, Caribbean Cup, International Friendlies, and World Cup Qualifying.

 Personal

 He is the brother of Darrell Etienne and father of Darice Etienne, Derrick Etienne Jr., and Danielle Etienne.